legluondunet/MyLittleLutrisScripts/Tomb Raider II/README.md

 ### Description:
 "Tomb Raider II" provided by Steam using OpenLara open source engine
 ### Technical notes:
+- You have to install "Tomb Raider II" on Steam before to launch this script installer.
 - Openlara Github version c7fe8ec 10 february 2023.
 - OpenLara support for "Tomb Raider II" is still work in progress and incomplete.
 Use this script only for testing and report bugs.
 - Multilingual menus and subtitles.